paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-091-national-energy-conservation-policy.md

 <a id="section-8262f"></a>
 ## § 8262f.
 Inspector General review and agency accountability
-**(a) Audit survey** Not later than 120 days after October 24, 1992, each Inspector General created to conduct and supervise audits and investigations relating to the programs and operations of the establishments listed in section 11(2) of the Inspector General Act of 1978 (5 U.S.C.
+**(a) Audit survey** Not later than 120 days after October 24, 1992, each Inspector General created to conduct and supervise audits and investigations relating to the programs and operations of the establishments listed in section 11(2) 11 See References in Text note below. of the Inspector General Act of 1978 (5 U.S.C.
 App.), and the Chief Postal Inspector of the United States Postal Service, in accordance with section 8E(f)(1) as established by section 8E(a)(2) of the Inspector General Act Amendments of 1988 (Public Law 100–504) shall—

 (1) identify agency compliance activities to meet the requirements of section 543 of the National Energy Conservation Policy Act ([42 U.S.C.
 8253](./chapter-091-national-energy-conservation-policy.md#section-8253)) and any other matters relevant to implementing the goals of such Act; and